SilentWoof/Powershell_Scripts/README.md

 - 🪟 All scripts are designed to run on Windows 11 with administrative privileges
 - 🧾 Scripts are documented with inline comments for clarity and customization
 - 🧭 The .bat launcher for certain scripts is included where relevant (e.g., drive mappings)
+- 🛠️ Launchers no longer use -NoExit so PowerShell windows close automatically after execution

 ---